adepierre/Botcraft/README.md

   - placing a block
   - interacting with a block (lever, button ...)
 - [3_SimpleAFKExample](Examples/3_SimpleAFKExample): Simple example to stay at the same position.
 Physics is not processed, chunks are not saved in memory to save RAM.
 - [4_MapCreatorExample](Examples/4_MapCreatorExample): Much more complex example, with autonomous behaviour implemented to build a map based pixel art.
 Can be launched with multiple bot simultaneously.
 They can share their internal representation of the world to save some RAM, at the cost of slowing down if too many share the same.
-Only extensively tested on 1.16.5, but should work with minor to none adaptation on previous versions.
+Only extensively tested on 1.16.5, but should work with minor to none adaptation on previous/older versions.

 ## Connection